OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 > ## WARNING: This repository is under active development and the samples are not guaranteed to work!
 > This warning will be removed when the samples are ready for consumption

 Todo List with SPFx is a Todo List for individuals to manage his/her personal to-do items.
-This app is hosted on Sharepoint.
+This app is hosted on SharePoint.
 There is no requirements to deploy Azure resources.

 ![TodoList](images/ToDoListCRUD.gif)